sshearing/Autocomplete/README.md

 English language - as such, I filter out any non-latin character.
 We can easily change this for other languages by simply changing the accepted alphabet.
-Second, I further filter out punctuation, numbers, and any other special symbols, except for apostraphes (') and hyphens (-).
-This is because we can reasonably expect to see apostraphes and hyphens in English words, but would not expect well formatted words to have other characters.
+Second, I further filter out punctuation, numbers, and any other special symbols, except for apostrophes (') and hyphens (-).
+This is because we can reasonably expect to see apostrophes and hyphens in English words, but would not expect well formatted words to have other characters.

 This filtering scheme is not shared for getting the completions of an input